 - If the module does not exist, - if it is declared as a direct dependency, the module repository is not compatible with your source code.
 You can either check if an other module version is available in the repository or add the missing module to the repository. - otherwise, this is likely a missing transitive module dependency.
 The module repository is not consistent.
 Check the module repository settings file and that consistency check has been enabled during the module repository build (see Configure Consistency Check). - If the module exists, this may be either a configuration issue or a network connection error.
-We have to find the cause in the resolution logs with the verbose mode option enabled:
+We have to find the cause in the resolution logs.